 Children in Reception, Year 1 and Year 2

 From September 2014, every pupil became eligible for free school meals.

 Free School Meals are there to help lower income families.
 Pupil Premium support is in place to help children with their learning in school You can register your child for free school meals and Pupil Premium if you receive any of these benefits.
-Please contact the School Office if you think you may be entitled to Free School Meals Customer Service Team on 01202 456222.
+Please contact the School Office if you think you may be entitled to Free School Meals.

 NB.
 If you are only entitled to Working Tax Credit you will NOT be eligible for Free School Meals